La Borinqueña (graphic novel): Economic debt crisis

 When Marisol arrives in Puerto Rico, she finds out that all of her classes are canceled because of budget cuts that the University of Puerto Rico was experiencing.
 This is a direct reference to the economic debt crisis that is affecting Puerto Rico.
 In the 20th century, Puerto Rico received assistance from the United States to keep its economy afloat, but this only worsened the conditions of the economy.
 As the economy continues to shrink and decrease in size, the government is placed in an uncomfortable position.
 Due to the lack of jobs, the working class has suffered the most and the funding for the public sector has taken a huge hit.

-Poaching of Puerto Rican sea turtles

-Before colonialism, this species of sea turtles was plentiful in Puerto Rico.
-Because of the negative human environmental interaction and animal poaching, they have become an endangered species.

-Puerto Rican national anthem

-There are two versions of La Borinqueña, the Puerto Rican national anthem: Manuel Fernández Juncos' version and the 1868 version of the anthem.
-When people see Marisol for the first time, they sing both anthems and give her the name, La Borinqueña.

 As a Latino speculative fiction work

 This comic belongs in the field of Latino Speculative Fiction because it centers the experiences of Marisol, who is an Afro-Latina, by focusing specifically on her identity and journey to embracing her culture.
 Written by Edgardo Miranda-Rodriguez, who is a Puerto Rican, it presents an accurate and informed representation of Puerto Rican culture, vernacular, history, and mythology.
 This is significant because it helps to defamiliarize the Latino stereotypes present in white mainstream comic series, expand the image of Latino characters beyond the geographic origins and cultural restrictions, and diversify the representations of the Latino Community.
 While the existence of La Borinqueña, who has an indigenous and Afro-Caribbean identity, within the field of Latino Speculative Fiction help to represent people with hybrid identities and eliminate stereotypes of the Latino community, there is still a lot of work needed to be done to eliminate the existing hierarchy within the metropolitan narrative.